Skip to contents

 Sharpness is the ability of the model to generate predictions within a narrow range and dispersion is the lack thereof.
 It is a data-independent measure, and is purely a feature of the forecasts themselves.

-Dispersion of predictive samples corresponding to one single true value is measured as the normalised median of the absolute deviation from the median of the predictive samples.
+Dispersion of predictive samples corresponding to one single observed value is measured as the normalised median of the absolute deviation from the median of the predictive samples.
 For details, see mad() and the explanations given in Funk et al. (2019)

 References